-On November 7, climate scientist Katharine Hayhoe will join Woods Director Chris Field for a conversation on her career, atmospheric climate science, science communication, and the impacts of a changing climate for people around the world.
+On November 7, climate scientist Katharine Hayhoe will join Stanford Woods Institute Director Chris Field for a conversation on her career, atmospheric climate science, science communication, and the impacts of a changing climate for people around the world.

 She currently serves on the University Corporation for Atmospheric Research President's Advisory Committee on University Relations and the National Center for Atmospheric Research Walter Orr Roberts Distinguished Lecture Committee.
 She chairs the Earth Science Women's Network Advisory Council, and also serves on the Smithsonian National Museum of Natural History's Anthropocene Advisory Council, the American Geophysical Union's Climate Communications Prize Committee, and the advisory board for the American Association for the Advancement of Science's How We Respond project.
 In 2017 she was awarded the eighth Stephen H. Schneider Award for Outstanding Climate Science Communication, named a YWCA Woman of Excellence in science, and received an honorary doctorate from Colgate University.